 I have seen a lot of players who are great at forehand throws usually prefer flat and shallow style discs.
 The reason?
-I feel that this type of discs is more suitable and compatible with most of the forehand style grips.
+I feel that this type of disc is more suitable and compatible with most of the forehand grip styles.

 In my years of experience playing the sport, I have found out that when throwing forehand, it is much better to use the shallower and flatter disc.
 A flat disc is much easier to grip which means it is much easier to use with forehand throws.